mikhailsuzko/planer-microservices/README.md

    keycloack and passes them to the frontend.
 It also redirects all requests from the frontend application to the backend.
-3. [Backend](https://github.com/mikhailsuzko/planer-microservices): Built on microservice architecture using Spring Cloud, Spring Cloud Config, Api Gateway, Eureka Client and Server, Spring Security, Spring Jpa, Hibernate.
+3. [Backend](https://github.com/mikhailsuzko/planer-microservices): Built on microservice architecture using Spring Cloud, Spring Cloud Config, API Gateway, Eureka Client and Server, Spring Security, Spring JPA, Hibernate.
 The project implements a REST Api for processing requests from the client
 4. [Properties](https://github.com/mikhailsuzko/Planner-properties): Since the backend application uses Spring Cloud Config, all settings are stored in